Time elapsed: 20y2m

 Now it's much clearer where Sherlock Holmes shows up in the text.

-And now for a bit of fun, let’s put the entire content of one of these books — The Hound of the Baskervilles — into our database to do some text searching!
+And now for a bit of fun, let's put the entire content of one of these books โ The Hound of the Baskervilles โ into our database to do some text searching!
 Unlike Aeon and the team, we have full access to the internet and can simply pull in the content from websites like Project Gutenberg.

 To allow these functions to work, we will have to pass in the --allow-net parameter when starting the database.
-This command will allow us to restart the database in a mode in which these functions to be used.
+This command will allow us to restart the database in a mode in which these functions can be used.

 With HTTP enabled, the rest of our work is pretty simple: we'll use the string::split() function to split the content by "." as a quick way to divide the book into smaller parts, and create a sentence record if the split value is at least a certain length.
 The statements below will take a few seconds to process, as SurrealDB needs to fetch the content of the book and then split it up into a huge number of tokens for easy searching.